 - shortness of breath

 High blood pressure may also develop.
-As the disease progresses, individuals will likely experience kidney failure.
+As the disease progresses, you’ll likely experience chronic kidney failure.

-If you have MPGN, your long-term outlook will vary based on the severity of your disease and your overall health.
-You will need to talk to your doctor about what you can expect.
+If you have MPGN, your long-term outlook will depend on the severity of your disease and your overall health.
+You’ll need to talk to your doctor about what you can expect.
 In some cases, the disease may not progress for many years.
-Regular checkups will be needed to monitor your health.
+You’ll need regular checkups to monitor your health.
 In other cases, MPGN may resolve without treatment.

-Some patients will experience a rapid decline in their health.
-These patients will develop kidney failure and will require dialysis or a kidney transplant.
-Although a kidney transplant will alleviate the need for dialysis, it is common for individuals to experience a recurrence of MPGN following their organ transplant.
+Some people will experience a rapid decline in their health.
+You may develop kidney failure and require dialysis or a kidney transplant.
+Although a kidney transplant will alleviate the need for dialysis, it’s common to experience a recurrence of MPGN following organ transplant.
 So, a kidney transplant will not cure the disease.
 Talk to your doctor to discuss strategies for long-term management.